caredove/CD-Integrations-Wordpress/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.4.9=
+* Added more specific css selector to reduce font size of window title on popup windows
+* Changed default # of listings to 12, 24, 48
+* Making 1-column 2-column and 3-column listing options work
+* Making listings match the height of the row
+* Added background color to listings (default light gray)
+* Added option for background color to listings shortcode
+* Added toggles for listings variables
+* Fixed Background scrolling issue on config page
+* Configured modal launch so that there is no "double scrolling" in Chrome
+* Added magnifying glass icon on the right of search buttons

 = 0.4.8=
 * Slightly improved the way Lists of listings were generated, now using Flexbox